 Beasts & Blossoms grew out of my desire to use my images as a platform to create stronger connections between people and nature, and to highlight and help raise awareness of the diversity, beauty and value of the plants & animals we share this planet with, as well as the threats facing many of them.
 Ultimately, I want to promote stewardship & help support conservation efforts in as many ways as possible.

 I’m particularly passionate about introducing people to the smaller plants & animals that are easy to miss entirely, or to glance at without really seeing.
 Because when you take the time to really see them, to learn about what they do and how they do it, you begin to appreciate them in their own right, to value them, to care about them.
 And that’s the key to conserving them.

-I set Beasts & Blossoms up as a nature photography website up in 2012, but life got in the way a bit and I didn’t make much progress over the next few years.
-While this was frustrating, it gave me time to think about exactly what I wanted to do and how I wanted to do it.
-I realised that I wanted to do something more with the images I was creating than just prints and cards.
+I initially set Beasts & Blossoms up as a nature photography website, but I later realised that I wanted to do something more with the images I was creating than just prints and cards.
 Don’t get me wrong, I love my favourite prints, paintings and other artworks – they add beauty to my world and create connections to the places & things I love.
 But it’s a bit difficult to carry them around with me!